THE RED WAGON

 For loving me enough

-to let me figure out I couldn’t carry it alone.
+to let me discover I could not carry it alone.

 Thank You for Marty.